-1. On-campus possession or use of firearms, destructive devices, or other dangerous articles or substances, including but not limited to non-lethal weapons such as pellet guns, bb guns, paintball markers, slingshots, crossbows, stun guns, Tasers, metallic knuckles, archery equipment, or any dangerous chemical or biological agent.
-This section shall not apply to:

-a. any law enforcement officer who is a student or to any student ROTC member acting under the supervision of an ROTC unit in a manner proscribed by military regulations of the United States Government; or b. any student whose possession of a weapon as described above is approved by the FSU Police Department for a bona fide educational purpose; or c. a concealed firearm or other weapon kept for lawful purposes with or without a license by persons 18 years or older within the interior of a private vehicle, provided that such a firearm is not carried on the person and provided that a firearm or other weapon must be kept securely encased; or otherwise not readily accessible for use, consistent with section 790.25(5), Florida Statutes; or d. a student who possesses a concealed weapon or firearm license and is in possession of a stun gun or non-lethal electric weapon or device designed solely for defensive purposes and which weapon does not fire a dart or projectile as provided in Section 790.06(12) (a) 13., Florida Statutes.

-- e.
-Pepper spray/macse for the purpose of personal protection where permitted by local, state, or federal law. - 2.
+- 1. On-campus possession or use of firearms, destructive devices, or other dangerous articles or substances not permitted under state or federal law, including but not limited to non-lethal weapons such as pellet guns, B.B. guns, paintball markers, slingshots, crossbows, , Tasers, archery equipment, or any dangerous chemical or biological agent.
+This section shall not apply to: - a. any law enforcement officer who is a student or to any student ROTC member acting under the supervision of an ROTC unit in a manner proscribed by military regulations of the United States Government; or - b. any student whose possession of a weapon as described above is approved by the FSU Police Department for a bona fide educational purpose; or - c. a concealed firearm or other weapon kept for lawful purposes with or without a license by persons 18 years or older within the interior of a private vehicle, provided that such a firearm is not carried on the person and provided that a firearm or other weapon must be kept securely encased; or otherwise not readily accessible for use, consistent with section 790.25(5), Florida Statutes; or - d. a student in possession of a stun gun or non-lethal electric weapon or device designed solely for defensive purposes and which weapon does not fire a dart or projectile as provided in Section 790.06(13), Florida Statutes; or - e.
+Pepper spray/mace for the purpose of personal protection where permitted by local, state, or federal law. - 2.
 On-campus possession or use of unauthorized knives.
-Culinary knives used in kitchen areas for their intended purpose and pocket knives with blades less than four inches in length are permitted in the residence halls.
-Other knivesBladed instruments or objects with longer than a four-inch blade are prohibited and include, but are not limited to, swords, hunting knives, daggers, dirks, stiletto knives, machetes, axes, hatchets, and switchblades are not permitted.
+Bladed instruments or objects with longer than a four-inch blade are prohibited and include, but are not limited to, swords, hunting knives, daggers, dirks, stiletto knives, machetes, axes, hatchets, and switchblades are not permitted.
 This also includes items that may be considered decorative in manner, such as sword-canes, ornamental daggers, and swords. - a.
-Culinary knives used in designated areas for their intended purpose and common pocketknives with bladed of less than four inches are permitted - 3.
+Culinary knives used in designated areas for their intended purpose and common pocketknives with blades of less than four inches are permitted - 3.
 On-campus possession or use of fireworks, sparklers, and any item designed with the primary intention of exploding, including but not limited to: firecrackers, skyrockets, rockets, roman candles, and cherry bombs. - 4.
 Off-campus, unlawful, or unauthorized possession or use of firearms, explosives, or other weapons or dangerous articles or substances in violation of state or federal law.

 This section is authorized by Section 790.115, Florida Statutes.
-In accordance with Section 790.33, Florida Statutes, nothing in this section is intended to prohibit or regulate the lawful possession of a weapon or firearm as defined in Section 790.002, Florida Statutes, except as permitted by law.
+In accordance with Section 790.33, Florida Statutes, nothing in this section is intended to prohibit or regulate the lawful possession of a weapon or firearm as defined in Section 790.001, Florida Statutes, except as permitted by law.